It is estimated that there are over 140 million children who are orphans across the globe; forced to live with other family members or on the street.

 Orphans and vulnerable children are chosen by Muslim Charity’s partners on ground on the basis of need.
 Family income, family size and living conditions are looked at to assess the need of the child and family.

 At the beginning of your sponsorship, we will send you a profile of the child you are supporting, with a photograph and some key information about them.
-If you are paying by direct debit, this usually takes around four to six weeks after we have received the first direct debit payment.
-If you have made payment for the whole year of £360 in one go (via credit/debit card, cheque or bank transfer), then you should receive this within four to six weeks of us receiving the funds.
+If you are paying by direct debit, this usually takes around 4 to 6 weeks after we have received the first direct debit payment.
+If you have made payment for the whole year of £360 in one go (via credit/debit card, cheque or bank transfer), then you should receive this within 4 to 6 weeks of us receiving the funds.
 If you decide to pay via a bank transfer then you must call us to inform us once the funds have transferred into our account so we can allocate the funds to your orphan sponsorship.

 We will send you an annual report of your sponsored orphan which includes the child’s school progress and overall wellbeing report.